- Cafe / restaurant

 Please note: The information on the Historic Houses website is advisory, but please always check the website of the house or garden you intend to visit before travelling.

-Historic Houses members visit for free, except during the Flower Fair and Plant Fair.
+Historic Houses members visit for free, including during Spring and Autumn Plant Fair.

 Dogs on leads are welcome.